aleynaw/RepElite/README.md

 - As a user, I want to be able to **view** my profile
 - As a user, I want to be able to **browse** the exercises catalogue
 - As a user, I want to be able to **add** exercises to my workout plan for the day
-//- As a user, I want to be able to **select** my favourite exercises and input my working weight and PRs for said exercises
-//- As a user, I want to be able to **generate** a random workout plan for the day, based off a category of my choice